 The Discovery Channel was founded in 1982 by John Hendricks while he was founder and chairman of Discovery Communications.
 He retired in 2014 after 32 years at the helm.
 As a leading visionary in the media industry, Hendricks has been honored with a Primetime Emmy Award and the Academy of Television Arts & Sciences highest honor, the Governor’s Award, for conceiving the TLC series, Great Books.
 He received the National Education Association’s Friend of Education award for expanding educational opportunities for America’s schoolchildren, and he was inducted into the Cable Center Hall of Fame in 2003 for his service to the cable industry.
 Hendricks has served on the Board of Directors of a number of organizations, including the American Film Institute.
 Prior to 1982, he founded and served as president of the American Association of University Consultants.
 He attended UA for two years before transferring to the University of Alabama, Huntsville, where he received a bachelor’s degree in history and an honorary doctorate.

-Marillyn Hewson is executive chairman of the board of Lockheed Martin Corporation, where she worked for more than 35 years.
+Marillyn Hewson is the former Chairman, President, and Chief Executive Officer of Lockheed Martin Corporation, where she worked for more than 35 years.
 In 2019, TIME magazine identified Hewson as one of the “100 Most Influential People in the World,” and FORTUNE magazine ranked her No. 1 on its list of “50 Most Powerful Women in Business” for the second year in a row.
 In 2018, she was named “CEO of the Year” by Chief Executive magazine, a Top 10 “Businessperson of the Year” by FORTUNE magazine, and one of the “World’s 100 Most Powerful Women” by Forbes.
 Hewson also currently serves on the board of directors of Johnson & Johnson, the Congressional Medal of Honor Foundation, the Board of Governors of the USO, and as chair of the Catalyst Board of Directors.
 She previously served on the boards of DuPont, DowDuPont and Carpenter Technology.
 She is a member of The University of Alabama’s President’s Cabinet and the Culverhouse College of Business Board of Visitors.
 Hewson earned a bachelor’s degree in business administration and a master’s degree in economics from UA.

 Legends: Who They Are